RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D.	Mitigation
 Answer: C.

-Risk	transference	involves	having	another	entity	assume	the	risk	on behalf	of	the	organization.
+**Risk	transference	involves	having	another	entity	assume	the	risk	on behalf	of	the	organization**.
 Although	not	all	risk	and	liability	can	be transferred	to	another	party,	one	common	strategy	is	the	use	of insurance	to	alleviate	financial	risk	from	exploits.
 However,	although this	may	help	alleviate	certain	financial	risks	to	an	organization	such as	fines	and	direct	payments,	it	cannot	mitigate	financial	risks	from loss	of	reputation	or	public	scrutiny.

 A	is	incorrect	because	risk	acceptance	is	when	an	organization	decides to	not	mitigate	a	risk,	but	instead	accept	it	and	deal	with	any consequences	should	they	occur.
 This	is	typically	only	done	with	lowlevel	risks,	and	ones	where	the	organization	has	undertaken	a comprehensive	analysis	and	determined	the	costs	of	having	the	risk exploited	are	lower	than	the	costs	to	prevent	it	from	happening.